Ninja-Squad/ninja-squad.github.com/_posts/2023-02-23-what-is-new-angular-15.2.md

     // log the value of the count signal when it changes effect(() => console.log(count()));

-This does look like like a `BehaviorSubject`, but it has some subtle differences, the most important one being that unsubscribing is unnecessary thanks to the usage of
+This does look like a `BehaviorSubject`, but it has some subtle differences, the most important one being that unsubscribing is unnecessary thanks to the usage of
 [weak references](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakRef).

 That's pretty much it for now!